 - how to get the most money for a financed car

 - how to get the most money selling your car

 - how to sell your car for the most money

-- where to sell your old car for the most cash
+- where to sell your car for the most money

 Yea, a few minor cosmetic repairs along with some elbow grease go a long way in getting top dollar.
 Taking great photos of your car to market online helps too :)

 I always thought that to make a good sale, one must see through the buyer's eyes and that it also applies to selling second-hand items.
 No buyer would want to buy an item that looks like something the cat dragged in?
 I think I know better now how to keep high the resale value of my car.
 While it seems it will take some time before I sell it, keeping it attractive and well-maintained starts now.

 Great post Jeremy, I have found that you will always receive more from a private party than you would from a dealer on a trade in.
 If you have to trade in on a new car, make sure to negotiate the price of the new car before offering your old car as a trade in.
 The dealers are trained to turn things upside down to make the deal in their favor!

 Getting the best value for your car when selling can be a challenge.
 The first thing that you need to do is understand its value.
 Then you need to invest a little time and money into making it as attractive as possible to potential buyers.